Have you ever wondered how to easily remove dust, unwanted objects, and imperfections from photos with Clone Stamp Tool?

 This section resters some of the flyaway hairs we removed in the previous step.
 Select the brush tool and apply it to the mask so some removed hairs appear.

 Once the menu appears, select “Transfer,” and the Control option should be changed to “Pen Pressure.”

 Use the black foreground color to paint the mask.
 This way, some flyaway hairs will appear.
 And when you use white foreground color to paint over the mask, some flyaways will disappear.

 Altering the foreground color between black and white can easily be performed by pressing “X” on the keyboard.

 Are you satisfied with the result?
 If yes, don’t proceed to any other process.
 If the answer is a big No, continue to the next step.

-Now zoom in the image to work on more details.
-You can remove flyaway hairs more precisely with zoom in.
+Now zoom in on the image to work on more details.
+You can remove flyaway hairs more precisely with zoom-in.

 If the edge is too soft, don’t hesitate to adjust the brush settings.